 - The different personnel/teams that perform the transitions are designated as transition owners.

-For a comprehensive guide on how to create a Blueprint, refer to this article.
+For a comprehensive guide on how to create a Blueprint, refer to

 How the Blueprint is Executed